PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 Specifically, the new materialized columns are fast to read from disk as they compress really well and ClickHouse can skip parsing JSON entirely during queries.

-On our PostHog Cloud setup, we saw this feature improve query performance on average 55% with the p99 improvement being 25x improvement.
+On our PostHog Cloud setup, we saw this feature improve query performance by 55% on average, with the p99 improvement being 25x.

 ## Making JOINs 10x faster for large users